 I’m a little late for National Robotics Week and a lot early for the holiday season, but you’re going to want to bookmark this for later.
 Meet Ozobot, a codeable robot that fits in the palm of your hand.
-At a price point of $49.99, it’s one of the most affordable robots around.
+It’s one of the most affordable robots around.

 Ozobot has several free associated apps for Android and iOS tablets (recommended for nine-inch screens or larger).
 Because I’m always trying to drag my boys away from their screens, it’s no surprise that my favorite part of playing with Ozobot is the screen-free option.